-The Wildlife Rescue Program
+The Wildlife Rescue and Farm Program

 This heart-warming Australian wildlife program aims to rescue some of the thousands of precious Australian indigenous animals who are forced from their natural habitat, injured, orphaned or who become sick due to increasing interaction with humans.

 Located in a remote rural town in New South Wales, the shelter’s wonderful staff and volunteers are passionate about rescuing, rehabilitating and releasing native Australian wildlife.
 Animals are nursed them back to health so that they can be successfully re-introduced to their natural habitat.
 As it receives no ongoing government funding, the rescue center relies on donations from the public and the generous contribution of volunteers, both national and international, to keep it operational.

 Volunteers will find this a challenging and hands-on experience, working directly with the shelter team to save and care for the precious animals.
 Join us on this truly inspirational project in the beauty and serenity of Australia’s native bushland and help save its iconic natural inhabitants!

 - Provide a refuge for injured, displaced, orphaned or abandoned animals